MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md

 # Deploying [!INCLUDE[nav_windows_md](includes/nav_windows_md.md)] Using ClickOnce
 This article contains instructions for deploying the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] using the ClickOnce deployment technology.
 ClickOnce allows you to deploy web applications by choosing a link on a web page.
 ClickOnce is a component of the Microsoft .NET Framework.

-## ClickOnce installation from end-users' perspective
+## ClickOnce installation from the end-user's perspective
  This section covers the end user experience of installing [!INCLUDE[navnow](includes/navnow_md.md)] deployed with ClickOnce.
 As an administrator, you wll provide end users with a link to the ClickOnce deployment source, which can point to a file share or a website.
 The end user will choose the link to the application to install [!INCLUDE[navnow](includes/navnow_md.md)].
 The ClickOnce runtime opens with a confirmation dialog box, which asks whether to install the application and includes an **Install** and **Don't Install** button.

 -   If the user chooses the **Install** button, ClickOnce downloads all the necessary files to a local folder on their computer.